Pendo720/N.J-Matata/index.md

 ### [Project 2: N2-Classifier (Java)](https://github.com/Pendo720/nn-fp)
 #### _Overview_
-This is a customisable neural network created to consolidate understanding and applications of neural networks as problem solving technique.
+This is a customisable neural network created to consolidate my understanding of neural networks and its application as a problem solving technique.
 The code implements an easily customisable model.
-The N2-Classifier is a minimalist application of Neural Network to classify a range of numbers based on their bit representation.
+The N2-Classifier is a minimalist application of neural network to classify a range of numbers based on their bit representation.
 It uses backpropagation to determine the optimal weight-set for the model.
 The implementation splits the input data range into three: training, cross-validation and testing datasets.
 The model training and cross-validation dataset is use for determining the optimal number of necessary iterations during training.
 Thus, the model training terminates as soon as all cross-validation and tests have passed.

 Using the trained model, a virtual robot arm is deployed to illustrate how such a model can be use to provide a solution to a given problem.
 By picking a number of network inputs which match to specific arm configurations; the network can be use to drive a real robot to perform some useful task.

-This flexibility of the N2-Classifier and neural network demostrates the versatility of using such a technique in problem solving.
-The following screenshots show the
-N2-Classifier in operation.
+The following screenshots show the N2-Classifier in operation.

 |      |      |
 |:----:|:----:|